hgraceoc/The-Electric-Game-/README.md

 ## For Functionality
 - To allow n number of players - I also think this would be beneficial to the user experience.
 At the moment, the 'Randomise Teams' Button only appears once ten players are entered, which I don't think is entirely clear.

+## General
+- To refactor the code that I have written - specifically to move the shuffle funcition out of the reducer and into the player input component.
+- To split the single player input component into smaller components

 # Views